-Agile project management method is a potent tool in the arsenal of any project manager.
+The agile project management method is a potent tool in the arsenal of any project manager.

 When evaluating the project’s requirements the product owner/manager needs to decide which project management method best fits the project, the company culture, and the team which will develop the product.

-Not all projects are suitable for the Agile method, the same way that not all projects are suitable for traditional project management method.
+Not all projects are suitable for the Agile method, the same way that not all projects are suitable for the traditional project management method.

 It fits better the need for projects in which both agile and traditional methods fall short.
 The subject of how to select the best project management method for your project is the subject of an upcoming article which will be in Collaboration Corner soon.

-If you decide to use Agile project management method in your next project, try Binfire for free and we will help you get Agile project management right from the get-go.
+If you decide to use the Agile project management method in your next project, try Binfire for free and we will help you get Agile project management right from the get-go.